 Bethel College is an evangelical Christian community of learners.

-Bethel College is an evangelical Christian community of learners dedicated to building lives of commitment for leadership in the Missionary Church and world.
-Academics, service learning programs, and athletics are designed to challenge our students’ minds, enlarge their world view, and wholly equip them for lifelong service.
+Bethel College, affiliated with the Missionary Church, is a Christian community of learners dedicated to building lives of commitment for leadership in the Church and the world.
+Bethel provides liberating academic and co-curricular programs to challenge the mind, enlarge the vision and equip the whole person for lifelong service.

 Challenging academic courses.
 Study abroad programs.
 Internships.
 Short-term mission experiences.
 Local service opportunities.
 These are a few ways Bethel College prepares its students for their calling and career and to be ambassadors for Christ in the world.
 Founded in 1947, Bethel is an accredited evangelical Christian college of the arts and sciences.
 Bethel College is authorized by the State of Indiana to operate as a postsecondary institution.
 Students graduating from our programs (we offer more than 50 areas of study) have achieved:

 - Double the national average medical school acceptance rate.